 Progression path:

-3. Round out team with cost-effective B tier units
+- Round out the team with cost-effective B tier units

 For free-to-play players, focus on units like Harribu and Fuji that provide excellent value for their upgrade costs.
 Fusion units offer incredible power but require you to obtain multiple specific characters first.